 Using the Pump for TPN

 Your nurse will show you how to use the pump.
 You should also follow the instructions that come with your pump.
-After you infuse your medication or vitamins:
+After you infuse your medicine or vitamins:

-- You will need to wash your hands as described above and clean your work surfaces.
+- You will need to wash your hands again and clean your work surfaces.

 - Gather all of your supplies and check the labels to make sure they are correct.

-- Remove the CADD supplies and prepare the spike while keeping the ends clean.
+- Remove the pump supplies and prepare the spike while keeping the ends clean.

 - Open the clamp and flush the tube with fluid.
 Make sure no air is present.

 - Attach the TPN bag to the pump according to the supplier's instructions.

 - Before the infusion, unclamp the line and flush with saline.